haijunsu-osu/robot_kinematics_demo/app/README.md

     *   **Euler Angles**: Adjust X, Y, Z rotation angles via sliders.
     *   **Axis-Angle**: Specify a rotation axis vector and an angle.
     *   **Rotation Matrix**: Directly input values into a 3x3 rotation matrix.
+    *   **Matrix Copy/Paste**: Copy the current matrix in a standard format or paste matrices from other tools (supports space, comma, semicolon, and Mathematica-style `{}` delimiters).
+*   **Screw Theory Analysis**: Automatically computes and displays the screw axis, rotation angle, and displacement for any given rotation.
 *   **Real-time Updates**: All inputs are synchronized.
 Changing one updates the others and the 3D view instantly.
 *   **Quaternion Display**: View the corresponding quaternion for the current rotation.